Function-Coin/FUNC-Masternode-Install/README.md

 ***

 ***Step 4***
 * Once you are connected, you may have 2 new windows appear.
 One window is a file transfer window, the other (the one that is mostly black screen) is the terminal window.
-IF the file transfer window does appear, just press the "X" in the top right corner to close it as you do not need it.
+If the file transfer window does appear, just press the "X" in the top right corner to close it as you do not need it.

 ![CloseFileTransferWindow](https://github.com/LotCooler/FUNC-Masternode-Install/raw/master/images/SectionCStep4.jpg "Close file transfer window")
 ***